-Prison industries work programs have grown from deep-seeded roots which have withstood the challenges of time.
-From the late 1700s, spanning the Civil War, Great Depression, World War II and other major defense conflicts, and despite periods of criticism from detractors, increasingly constrictive procurement laws, misinformation and stigma associated with the value of inmate-made goods, prison industry work programs have endured.
+Prison industries work programs have withstood the challenges of time.
+Spanning the Civil War, Great Depression, World War II and other major defense conflicts, and despite periods of criticism from detractors, increasingly constrictive procurement laws, and stigma associated with the value of inmate-produced goods, prison industry work programs have endured.